mykelalvis/FT/Traveller/WORKING/Mongoose/Rim Expeditions.md

 official permanent population is 100 personnel staff the improvised base there.
 Franklin is a dangerous and arduous posting, and therefore one of the ‘positions of honour’ in the exploration of Kruse.
-Semi- regular supply and support missions rotate personnel and take the data they have gathered back to Kruse itself.
+Semi-regular supply and support missions rotate personnel and take the data they have gathered back to Kruse itself.
 Typically, these missions consist of more than one ship.
 A vessel will usually remain in orbit over